-This presentation will consider the primary legal and compliance authorities influencing the physician peer review process.
+This presentation will consider the primary legal and compliance authorities influencing the professional review action between hospital and physician.
 These authorities include the Medical Staff Bylaws, Joint Commission Standards related to the Medical Staff, the Health Care Quality Improvement Act and related federal and state laws and the National Practitioner Data Bank reporting requirements.
-It will delve into the different types of professional reviews and procedural rights along with immunity, confidentiality/privilege and compliance concerns.
-Finally, the presentation will examine unique actual and hypothetical events to illustrate these key principles in the peer review process and how such should be addressed by the hospital, physician and Fair Hearing Officer.
+It

-1 Franklin D. Beahm is a health law attorney with Beahm and Green in New Orleans, Louisiana.
+&lt;sup>1 Franklin D. Beahm is a health law attorney with Beahm and Green in New Orleans, Louisiana.
 Mr. Beahm represents hospitals and physicians and serves as a Fair Hearing Officer in peer review matters.
 He is licensed to practice law in the States of Louisiana, Colorado, Texas, Tennessee and Georgia and is enrolled as an alternative dispute resolver (Arbitration and Hearing Officer) in the panel maintained by the AHLA.
 Patrick D. Souter is a health law attorney with Gray Reed & McGraw LLP in Dallas, Texas and represents physicians in peer review matters.
 He is licensed to practice law in the State of Texas.
 Mr. Souter teaches various health law classes at Baylor University School of Law in Waco, Texas where he serves as the faculty advisor to the Healthcare Law Program, teaches in the Baylor University Robbins Institute for Health Policy and Leadership and is the co-author of the book What is ...
 Medical Staff Peer Review?